‘Teen Mom 2’ Star Kailyn Lowry Admits To Having A ‘Love/Hate’ Relationship With Former Husband Javi Marroquin

 “I have my own habits.
 Let me keep mine to myself and you keep yours to yourself,” she said.

-As for the love life of Lowry, she hasn’t been having much luck since her divorce and while she did welcome her youngest son, Lux Russell, with Lopez in 2018, the couple split during their pregnancy and have not been on the best of terms as they continue to co-parent their little boy.
+As for the love life of Lowry, she hasn’t been having much luck since her divorce, and while she did welcome her youngest son, Lux Russell, with Lopez in 2018, the couple split during their pregnancy and have not been on the best of terms as they continue to co-parent their little boy.

 To see more of Lowry, Marroquin, and their co-stars, don’t miss new episodes of Teen Mom 2 on Monday nights at 9 p.m. on MTV.